LOS JÓVENES LATINOS INDOCUMENTADOS EN ESTADOS UNIDOS

 In September 2017 I participated in an expert meeting for mapping the research on Gender and ICTs (Information and Communication Technologies) in Malaysia, organized by the Women's Rights Program at the Association for Progressive Communications (APC).
-This event brought together researchers, academics and activists from all continents.
+This event brought together researchers, academics and activists from a variety of backgrounds.
 The conversations span around 4 research areas: Access, Economy and Labour, Embodiment and Social Movements and Activisms.
-Here I compile the general points that serve as a framework for those who want to understand this topic and the discussions that surround it in the field of research, academia and activism.
+Here I compile the general points that serve as a framework for those who want to understand the topic of Gender and ICTs and the discussions that surround it in the fields of research, academia and activism.